 "More than a year ago, we took unprecedented measures to keep our employees, families and communities safe, while working to ensure the continuity of safe and reliable electric service that our 2.6 million customers expect and deserve.
 Georgia Power has recognized the extraordinary burden our customers have faced during the pandemic, and we continue to partner with nonprofit, community and faith-based organizations to offer assistance programs to those in need."

 Chris Womack, President of Georgia Power

 At Georgia Power, we believe in being, “A Citizen Wherever We Serve.”
 That’s why we partner with nonprofits, community and faith-based organizations to offer assistance programs to those in need.

-We continues to urge customers to be aware of scammers during the COVID-19 pandemics.
-Customers should beware of phone calls demanding payment via phone.
+We continue to urge customers to be aware of scammers during the COVID-19 pandemics.
+Customers should be aware of phone calls demanding payment via phone.
 Georgia Power will never ask for a credit card or pre-paid debit card number over the phone.

 We have been closely monitoring the potential threat posed by COVID-19 since January.

 Proactive actions have been taken to both prevent the spread of the illness and protect the safety and health of our employees, including:

 We're continuing to provide information and updates on the virus to employees, including prevention recommendations from the Center for Disease Control, and are following the latest developments and updates from the public health officials and medical professionals.